Last updated: December 1, 2018

-A high-stakes situation where the level of investment demands the best possible solution at an ideal price
+A high-stakes situation (like a technical proposal) where the level of investment demands the best possible solution at an ideal price

 When the client issuing the RFP knows the end goal of a project but is not aware of what the best possible solution looks like